Production of twisted particles in heavy-ion collisions: Twisted photon in HIC

 Let us consider the collision with the impact factor $b=4$ fm.
 We can determine the momentum components which are normal and tangent to the plane tangent to the surfaces of the two touching nuclei.
-We suppose that the normal and tangent momentum components of each colliding nucleus contribute to internal and rotational energies of the compound nucleus, respectively.
+We suppose that the normal and tangent momentum components of each colliding nucleus in the center-of-mass frame contribute to internal and rotational energies of the compound nucleus, respectively.
 Since these momentum components are defined by $p_n=p\sqrt{1-b^2/(4R^2)}\approx 0.71p,\, p_\tau=pb/(2R)\approx 0.29p$, the average velocities of rotating charges (protons or quarks) should be ultrarelativistic.
 It can be checked that a compound nucleus cannot rotate at HIC as a solid ($\Omega=const$).
 Since $v=\Omega r$, only thin external layers of solids ($R-r\ll R$) can be ultrarelativistic ($v\approx c$).
 Velocities of other layers are defined by $v\approx cr/R$.
 Such layers cannot be ultrarelativistic.
-Energies of nucleons forming such layers cannot be much bigger than $m_pc^2$.
+For nucleons forming such layers, the average energy of a single nucleon cannot be much bigger than $m_pc^2$.
 This result contradicts to the energy and angular momentum conservation because rotational energies of the colliding nuclei are ultrarelativistic.
 Therefore, all or almost all rotating charges should be ultrarelativistic.
+In this case, transverse momenta of usual partons within nucleons, $k_T$, should be rather significant.
+In the RHIC and LHC experiments, they are reported to be a few GeV \cite{ZEUS:2001lmk,PHENIX:2006gto,Mondal:2009mer,BermudezMartinez:2020tys,Bacchetta:2022awv}.
+However, it is difficult to establish a relationship between the quantities $p_\tau$ and $k_T$.
 We admit that a strongly interacting and rotating nuclear fluid can contain some vortices, especially in the case of an appearance of quark-gluon plasma.
 In this case, the radius of trajectory of rotating charges, $\rho$, can be significantly less than the nucleus radius.
 However, we suppose that $\rho$ cannot be less than the proton charge radius ($\rho\geqslant r_p$, $r_p=0.84$ fm \cite{ProtonRadius}) because confinement forces are unsufficiently strong on a smaller distance.
 For the quark-gluon plasma, some estimates can in principle be substantially different.

-The synchrotron radiation spectrum is formed by lines which frequencies are harmonics of the rotation frequency [see Eq. (\ref{mflB})] and is defined by well-known formulas \cite{LL4}.
+The synchrotron radiation spectrum is formed by lines which frequencies are harmonics of the rotation frequency [see Eq. (\ref{mflB})] and is defined by well-known formulas \cite{LL2}.
 When the charges are ultrarelativistic, the spectral maximum in classical electrodynamics is defined by